polterguy/hyper-core/README.md

 that you have MySQL setup and configured correctly in your web.config, in addition to that you actually have some database, and some table within it.
-The example expects a database called _"p5_camphora"_, with a table named _"foo"_, and a column named _"name"_ in your _"foo"_ table - In addition to an AUTO_INCREMENT column called _'id'_, which is the table's primary id, preferably also with some records in your _"foo"_ table - But this can easily be changed.
+The example expects a database called _"p5_camphora"_, with a table named _"foo"_, and a column named _"name"_ in your _"foo"_ table - In addition to an _'id'_ column, serving is the primary id of your table, preferably also with some records in your _"foo"_ table - But this can easily be changed.
 The easiest way to create such a table, is to use Camphora Five, and create a CRUD app named _"foo"_, with a _"name"_ field within it.

 Notice, the database needs to be prefixed with your database prefix, which is defined in your web.config, and may vary from installation to installation.
 This is the part that says _"p5\_"_ above, in the database name.

+The project is currently highly BETA, but will be a focal point forward for me, since it integrates very well with Hyper IDE, and its ideas in general.